- Find A Trip

 The International Marketplace was a central location for a climatic ending to a season 2 episode of ‘Hawaii 5-0.’

 The Island of Hawaii, or Big Island, is a volcanic island as well as the eastern-most and southern-most island in the chain.
 It is larger than all of the other Hawaiian Islands combined and is the largest island in the United States.
-Hawaii is known as the Big Island to reduce confusion between the Hawaii Island and the state of Hawaii.

 Established in 1916, Volcanoes National Park encompasses Kilauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive volcano.
 The park includes diverse landscapes ranging from tropical rain forests to arid and barren deserts.
 Keep your eyes peeled for rare flowers with spectacular colors.